FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 As you can see there are currently three additional property attributes present `description`, `category` and `controlledProperty`

-## Creating a one-to-many Relationship
+## Creating one-to-one or one-to-many Relationships

-In databases, foreign keys are often used to designate a one-to-many relationship - for example a building can hold many devices.
+In databases, foreign keys are often used to designate one-to-one or  one-to-many relationships - for example a building has a single owner but can hold many devices.
 In order to remember this information we need to add an association relationship similar to a foreign key.
 Batch processing can again be used to amend the existing the **TemperatureSensor** and **FillingLevelSensor** entities to add a `controllingAsset` attribute holding the relationship to each building controlled by the device.
 According to